TheArjunAgarwal/haskell2025/guide.typ

   If a type `T` has $n$ elements, then how many elements does `Maybe T` have?
 ]")

-=== Exercise Box Title
+=== Exercise Box Custom Title

-We will often find it a good idea to title an exercise, because then it will show up in the collection exercises when we use ```typ #exercises```, in the glossary and can be referenced. \
+We will often find it a good idea to title an exercise, because then it will show up in the collection of exercises when we use ```typ #exercises```, in the glossary and can be referenced. \
 We can set the ```typst subject``` settable argument of the ```typst #exercise()``` function to a _*```typ string```*_ if we want to add a title.

 #c(i:i,"#exercise( subject : \"maybe\" )[